perwin/s4g_barfractions/data/external/README.md

 These are data files from external sources, mainly used as input to create derived data files in the parent directory.

-   * `GalaxyZoo2BarLengths_1.txt` -- Bar lengths for Galaxy Zoo 2 bar measurements,
+   * `hoyle_barlengths.csv` -- Bar lengths for Galaxy Zoo 2 bar measurements,
    from Hoyle et al (2011).
 This has been converted from the original csv format to space-delimited format.
 Original source: https://data.galaxyzoo.org